borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Dataacquisition></a>
 ## Acquisition of source data and related documentation

+All data acquired and processed by BAM should be stored on the BAM.SharedDrive under their organization/Preject name in the [sourceData folder](https://drive.google.com/drive/folders/1IGI0KLtCkGStspOBi_upXNaOpCz_sC5o).
+The folder structure of a project should look like : sourceData/
+├─CWS-ON/
+│ ├─ECCC-ON-Boreal-Eskers/
+│ │ ├─archived/
+│ │ ├─communication/
+│ │ └─sourceData/
+│ └─ECCC-ON-Between-Rivers/
+│ │ ├─.../
+│ ├─.../
+├─CWS-QC/
+│ ├─.../
-All data acquired and processed by BAM should be logged in the [project_integration table](https://docs.google.com/spreadsheets/d/1x5fCmUEPFigLrT-t1KcxGTCkfQTce1gF/edit#gid=651260019) as soon as it is received.
-Data processed by the data contributor himself do not need to be logged in the project_integration table.
+The project should also be logged in the [project_Integration table](https://docs.google.com/spreadsheets/d/1x5fCmUEPFigLrT-t1KcxGTCkfQTce1gF/edit#gid=651260019) as soon as it is received.

-In the project_integration table:
+In the project_Integration table:
 * Make sure the Organization exists.
 If not, create an entry.
 * Create a new project entry.
 Marked it as NS (Not Started).
 * Create a new PartnerContactInfo entry for the project